-Note that this procedure of trying different tactics and iterating over a subset of premises is very similar to the one implemented in Sledgehammer~\citep{Paulson2012ThreeYO}.
-The rationale behind this is that the ATPs included in tactics perform combinatorial search, and providing them with fewer premises to restrict their search space is beneficial.
+Note that the procedure of trying multiple different subsets of premises is commonly applied in the context of automated theorem proving \citep{malaria2008,kuhlwein2012overview} and similar to the technique implemented in Sledgehammer~\citep{Paulson2012ThreeYO}.
+The rationale behind this is that the proof procedures implemented in ATPs and high-level ITPs' tactics perform combinatorial search, and providing them with fewer premises to restrict their search space is beneficial.